9 min read · Updated May 25, 2026

 Human interpreters fail by getting tired, getting sick the day before, or running out of a specific language pair you forgot to book.
 They almost never fail mid-sentence.

 AI fails by going silent for a few seconds, occasionally mistranslating a domain term, or in rare cases regressing on accuracy when an upstream model has a bad day.
-Multi-provider redundancy (which serious AI translation platforms have in 2026) makes catastrophic outage uncommon, but does not eliminate brief gaps.
+Multi-provider redundancy, glossary preparation, and real-time operator monitoring (which serious next-generation AI translation platforms have in 2026) make catastrophic outage uncommon, but do not eliminate brief gaps.

 Practical implication: for a high-stakes keynote, run AI as a captioning layer alongside a human booth.
 The human carries the audio interpretation responsibility; AI provides captions as accessibility and as a hedge.